RChang06/Arduino-Claw/README.md

 The system uses a state machine to manage its behaviour split into four states (open, closing, close, opening)

 How to run:
-- Upload the code thorugh the arduino IDE using a .ion file onto the arduino board. [(Quick Tutorial)](https://www.youtube.com/watch?v=oBZw45NWW-I)
+- Upload the code: Run it through the arduino IDE using a .ion file, and upload it onto the arduino board. [(Quick Tutorial)](https://www.youtube.com/watch?v=oBZw45NWW-I)
-- Connect the Hardware: Wire teh companents as descirbed in the Pin Connections series (this can be adjusted in the code)
+- Connect the Hardware: Wire the companents as descirbed in the Pin Connections series (this can be adjusted in the code)
--
+- Sourch of Power: Attach the arduino board to a power device
+- Monitor Outputs: Outputs can be used to trouble shoot less reliable hardware like the servo motor